Policy 3.08

 Subpart A. Definition

-Students may have their previous academic performance at Minneapolis College exempted from grade point average.
+Students may have their previous academic performance at Minneapolis College exempted from their final grade point average.

 Subpart B. Conditions for Academic Forgiveness

-- The option to petition for Academic Forgiveness is available only to students who have not registered for courses at the college for a minimum of five consecutive years.
+- The option to request Academic Forgiveness is available only to students who have not registered for courses at the college for a minimum of five consecutive years.

-- The student may submit a petition requesting Academic Forgiveness to the Registrar upon successful completion of 12 credits of 1000 level or higher courses.
+- The student may submit a written statement requesting Academic Forgiveness to the Registrar upon successful completion of 12 college-level credits.
 Successful completion is defined as earning a minimum of 2.0 in all coursework attempted to meet the 12-credit threshold to allow a petition for Academic Forgiveness to be submitted.

 - Students who have already earned any MCC, MVTI, MTI, or Minneapolis College certificate, diploma, or degree are not eligible to petition for Academic Forgiveness.